egeefes/WebDrop/README.md

 - The receiver rebuilds the file in the browser and triggers a download

 ## Features
+- No dependence on file/data storage servers
+- No user data stored off client
 - Drag & drop or click to select files
 - Share multiple files in one session
 - Public or private sessions